bernardofmarquez/bernardofmarquez/README.md

 I'm a full stack developer, currently pursuing a degree in Systems Engineering at <a href="https://www.ufmg.br/"> UFMG </a>, absolutely passionate about cutting-edge technologies 🌟 and challenging challenges! 💪

-- 🎓 Studying Full Stack Web Development and Software Engineering at <a href="https://www.driven.com.br/">Driven Education</a>.
 - 🔭 I’m currently working at <a href="https://cpejr.com//">CPEjr</a> on a web electronic point system using graphql and react.
 - 🌱 I'm learning about Next.js, Docker, MySQL and AWS at the moment.
+- 🎓 Studied Full Stack Web Development and Software Engineering at <a href="https://www.driven.com.br/">Driven Education</a>.
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: My favorite drink is coffe ☕ and I can spend hours just talking with someone I like 😄.